openbmc/openbmc/upstream-layers/yocto-docs/documentation/transitioning-to-a-custom-environment.rst

    Distribution settings define the packaging back-end (e.g. rpm or other) as well as the package feed and possibly the update solution.
-You would create your own distribution in a new layer inheriting from Poky but overriding what needs to change for your distribution.
+You would create your own distribution in a new layer inheriting from :term:`Poky` but overriding what needs to change for your distribution.
 If you find yourself adding a lot of configuration to your local.conf file aside from paths and other typical local settings, it's time to :ref:`consider creating your own distribution